How often to water indoor plants?

 Water-loving house plants

-Some houseplants need considerably more water than others, so would certainly benefit from a consistent supply of water to rely on.
+Some indoor plants like house plants need considerably more water than others, so would certainly benefit from a consistent supply of water to rely on.
 Examples of houseplants which don’t like to dry out include:

 - Anthurium crystallinum (Crystal anthurium) – Constantly moist soil.